Water is a challenging subject to paint. There are just so many variables you need to deal with such as reflections, transparency and movement.

-- The color of water is not always blue.
-It varies significantly based the circumstances.
+- The color of the water is not always blue.
+It varies significantly based on the circumstances.

 - The way you paint water will often match the environment.
 For choppy and dramatic waves crashing on the shore, you may want to paint with short, energetic brush strokes.
 For calm, glassy water, you may want to paint with long, smooth strokes.

 Want to Learn More?